goooofie/BasiX/README.md

 BasiX simplifies gaming history by bundling ten consoles into one convenient emulation file pack.
 No need to search endlessly for ROMs and emulators.
 Unlike Retroarch, BasiX is simply a large file with mulitple folders, while not having the bloatware/uselss emulators you don't use.
 Only the classics, N64, PS2, Wii, Gamecube, etc.

 ⚠️ **THIS IS THE BASIC VERSION OF CLASSIX, IF YOU WANT SOMETHING BIGGER, CHECK OUT CLASSIX** ⚠️

+# Advantages

+**Smaller:** BasiX is much smaller than ClassIX, only having 10 consoles.
+This makes it better if you have a bad internet connection.

+**Simple** BasiX is also much more basic than ClassIX, so you will spend less time navigating if you only care about main consoles.